gabriellm1/DinoDungeon/README.md

 ## How to play

 - Use arrows or WASD to control the character
+- Use spacebar to jump.
+The more you hold, higher you get.
+Double jump exists.
 - Collect 6 blue circles to unlock the sword
 - Attack with the sword using Z
 - Don't touch the toxic itens otherwise they will kil you